Table of Contents

 AureliusDataset1.SetSourceObject(Customer);

 Be aware that TAureliusDataset always works with lists.
 When you call SetSourceObject, the internal object list is cleared and the specified object is added to it.
 The internal list then is used as the source list of dataset.
-This means that even if you use SetSourceObject method, objects might be added to or removed from the internal list, if you call methods like Insert, Append or Delete.
+This means that even if you use SetSourceObject, objects might be added to or removed from the internal list, if you call methods like Insert, Append or Delete.

 Using Fetch-On-Demand Cursor